 ReviewsEndorse Armando Mendes

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: I don't want to sound bias but it was definitely my album release early this year 2020 with legendary artists such has Robert Owens, Ithaka & Jinadu.
+A: It was definitely my album release early this year 2020 with legendary artists such has Robert Owens, Ithaka & Jinadu.
 Recorded between La, London and Berlin it was a thrill to make this "Parallel Universe" 12 song LP album over the last year and i'm quite proud of the feedback and repercussions so far, it has been very positive.
 I'm very proud of this achievement in my life.

 Q: What are you working on at the moment?